nchahare/cv/README.md

 Thesis: **Mechanics of epithelial layers subjected to controlled pressure and tension**

 - Designed a microfluidic chip to control epithelial shapes and pressure.
-- Discovered new method to generate epithelial folds via mechanical phenomena of buckling.
+- Discovered a new method to generate epithelial folds via mechanical phenomena of buckling.

 **Computational tool for analysing nuclear to cytoplasmic transport**